 - Companies must reply to reviews in a lawful and polite way.
 For example, it's not ok to use offensive language, or discriminate against or threaten people.

 - You can invite reviewers to provide a reference number when writing reviews.

 - If your company uses Trustpilot's designs, logos or widgets, you need to follow our guidelines (including our Brand Style Guide) and avoid using these features in a misleading way.
 For example, your TrustScore has to be up to date or date-stamped.

 What's not allowed

-- We don't tolerate threats against reviewers or against Trustpilot.
+- We don't tolerate abuse, blackmail or threats against reviewers or against Trustpilot.
 Where appropriate, we can block access to Trustpilot and notify the authorities.